7 Steps for Successful Machine Translation Implementation

 Avoid big, expensive mistakes by following these steps to a successful machine translation implementation.

-1: Select the type of content you want to translate with MT
+1: Select the type of content you want to translate with machine translation

 You have to be selective about the content you translate as not all content is suitable for MT.
 The less creative or literary the content, the better.
 If you are localizing marketing content or culturally-specific texts, MT may not be the best choice.
 This may change in the future, but for now it’s better to be safe than sorry.